How to remove WebNavigator browser hijacker from Mac

 When you have Safari open, here’s what you need to do to remove the browser hijacker:

-- In the sidebar, click on any suspicious browser add-ons.
+- In the sidebar, click on any suspicious browser add-on.

-- Then, click Remove for each of them.
+- Then, click Uninstall for each of them.

 - Quit Safari and reopen it again.